cossatot/wenchuan_topo_stress/revisions/rebuttal2.md

 > Do they mean the whole fault was verging on failure at the time of the earthquake, or only part of it?

-We have changed the relevant sentence to 'We further estimate the static friction and pore fluid pressure assuming that the fault was*, on average,* at Mohr-Coulomb failure at the time of the Wenchuan earthquake.
+We have changed the relevant sentence to "We further estimate the static friction and pore fluid pressure assuming that the fault was*, on average,* at Mohr-Coulomb failure at the time of the Wenchuan earthquake."

 **CA.2**